inikep/lizard/visual/README.md

    If one will provide only the name `liblz5.lib` without a full path to the library then the directory has to be added to `Linker\General\Additional Library Directories`.

-The compiled executable will require LZ5 DLL which is available at `visual\VS2010\bin\$(Platform)_$(Configuration)\liblz5.dll`.
+The compiled executable will require Lizard DLL which is available at `visual\VS2010\bin\$(Platform)_$(Configuration)\liblz5.dll`.